top of page

 SALADS

-We package the lettuce and dressing separately for freshness.
+We package the dressing separately for freshness.

 • Marinated Tofu Salad with Chinese cabbage